sourmash-bio/sourmash/doc/command-line.md

  (default=0.1), the `status` column will contain `below_threshold`.

-### `sourmash tax label` - annotates gather output with taxonomy
+### `sourmash tax annotate` - annotates gather output with taxonomy

-`sourmash tax label` adds a column with taxonomic lineage information for each database match to gather output.
+`sourmash tax annotate` adds a column with taxonomic lineage information for each database match to gather output.
 Do not summarize or classify.
  Note that this is not required for either `summarize` or `classify`.

-By default, `label` uses the name of each input gather csv to write an updated version with lineages information.
-For example, labeling `sample1.gather.csv` would produce `sample1.gather.with-lineages.csv`
+By default, `annotate` uses the name of each input gather csv to write an updated version with lineages information.
+For example, annotating `sample1.gather.csv` would produce `sample1.gather.with-lineages.csv`

 ```
-sourmash tax label
+sourmash tax annotate
     --gather-csv Sb47+63_gather_x_gtdbrs202_k31.csv \
     --taxonomy-csv gtdb-rs202.taxonomy.v2.csv
 ```